JLany/Flight-Reservation-System/DataDefinition/DATA_SCRIPTS.md

 # Flights Database Scripts
-Please copy any new updates before working with the database on you machine.
+- Please copy any new updates before working with the database on you machine.
+- And update this file with any script you wrote to modify or add to the database.
+    + (e.g., new stored procedure, alter table, etc.).

 When you want to check on some table's design:
 - Go to Databases